More than Land Brokers

 30-Lot Conservation Development of Selkirk Plantation

 Charles Lane eventually got approval for a 30-lot maximum conservation community with a pervious road.
 Selkirk has enforceable standards on construction setbacks, docks, structures and more.
-As a crucial part of the plan, Selkirk Plantation was permanently protected by a conservation easement from the Lowcountry Open Land Trust in 1997.
+As a crucial part of the plan, Selkirk Plantation was permanently protected by a conservation easement from the Lowcountry Land Trust in 1997.
 To this day, the conservation and property values have increased and the protected landscape provides significant public benefit.
 Furthermore, the sale of the lots gave Ms. Parker a profitable return and an enduring legacy.

 selkirk plantation